Be A Match Official

 Step 3 – Gain practical experience.
-You need to work at a minimum of three supervised UKPSA level 2 or 3 matches (your instructor may recommend more) where you get to put all you have learnt into practice on the range under the supervision of a qualified NROI official.
+You need to work at a minimum of three supervised UKPSA level 2 or 3 matches (your instructor may require more) where you get to put all you have learnt into practice on the range under the supervision of a qualified NROI official.
 The disciplines you do as supervised matches will be considered when deciding what you are qualified to officiate.

-Once you have successfully completed the three steps you will be considered by the NROI for appointment as a UKPSA range officer in relevant IPSC disciplines which are grouped into short firearms (Handgun/LBP/Action Air) and long firearms (Shotgun/Rifle/Mini Rifle/Pistol Caliber Carbine).
+Once you have successfully completed the three steps you will be considered by the NROI for appointment as a UKPSA range officer in relevant IPSC disciplines which are grouped into short firearms (Handgun/LBP/LBR/Action Air) and long firearms (Shotgun/Rifle/Mini Rifle/Pistol Caliber Carbine).

-To maintain your qualification, you only need to work at one level 2 or 3 UKPSA match every year but of course, you’ll want to do more.
+To maintain your qualification, you need to work at one level 2 or 3 UKPSA match every year but of course, you’ll want to do more.